How to Get Into Amherst College: Acceptance Rate & Strategies

 - Amherst Admissions trends for the Class of 2027

 - A look at the demographics of current Amherst College undergraduates

-- The percent of accepted students that attend the Amherst College (yield rate)
+- The percentage of accepted students that attend Amherst College (yield rate)

 - Tips for applying to Amherst College